 What is “Ajihen” for Noodle Dishes including Ramen?

-Today after running some errands, I stopped by a convenience store and came across a newly released instant noodle from Maruchan, which instantly drew my interest, and as a result, I grabbed the cup.
+Today after running some errands, I stopped by a convenience store and found a newly released instant noodle from Maruchan.
+The product instantly drew my interest, and as a result, I grabbed the cup.

-The seasoned pork bits topped buckwheat noodle soup is finished with regular pretty spicy Rayu (Layu) chili oil, so I thought the Taberu Rayu chili oil that is much more on the savory side is the best option for this.
+Since the seasoned pork bits topped-soba is finished with regular spicy Rayu chili oil, I thought the savory Taberu Rayu chili oil is the best option for this.

-By adding the Japanese chili oil with crunchy fried garlic little by little into the regular Rayu flavored somewhat spicy noodle soup, I enjoyed the change of taste and finished it off deliciously!
+By adding the Japanese chili oil with crunchy fried garlic little by little into the regular Rayu-flavored spicy noodle soup, I enjoyed the change of taste and finished it off deliciously.